johnny0917/msc-project/README.md

 ### Hibernate OGM

 Hibernate OGM acts as a JPA implementation provider for NoSQL datastores.
 There is a base class called **HbRepository** which implements basic CRUD operations for an entity.
+It is using plain JPA and EntityManager interface to access datastore.

 ```java
 public abstract class HbRepository<E, K>  {